Sultan Ahmed Khan of Avar

 Sultan Ahmed Khan I (Kumyk: Солтан Агьмат-Хан, 1802–1823) was the khan (governor) of the Avar Khanate from 1800 to 1823.

 Origin

-He belonged to the Kumyk family of the Mehtulin khans, but after the suppression of the Avar khan's family in the male line he married the daughter of the previous ruler and took the title of Avar khan.
+He belonged to the Avar family of the Mehtulin khans, but after the suppression of the Avar khan's family in the male line he married the daughter of the previous ruler and took the title of Avar khan.

 Biography

 Early years

 The previous killed khan left daughters Bakhu Bike and Patimat, Georgian wife Darejan and half-brother Gebek.
 Uma Khan's last wife Khistaman, who opposed the coming to power of her husband's brother Gebek in every way fought for supremacy in the khanate too, and she was also supported by the local nobility.
 Nevertheless, Gebek became the ruler, who had been in this role for about 9 months, when a coup was carried out and the ruler was killed in January 1802, not without the intervention of Khistaman.

 At this time, Sultan Ahmed Khan, the husband of the eldest daughter of the khan Bakhu Bike, who until that time had been with the title of bey in the village of Paraul, was invited to govern the Avar Khanate.
 But this time the struggle for power did not end either, because Surkhay, the son of the late Gebek, who settled in the village of Tukita also claimed power.